 Submission and Registration Instructions

-Thanks to generous support from the Hewlett Foundation and the Nebraska Governance & Technology Center, we anticipate that some travel support will be available.
+Thanks to generous support from the Hewlett Foundation, we anticipate that some travel support will be available.
+For travel support we will prioritize junior scholars and those without available home-institution funds.
 For authors needing financial assistance, please include an estimate of airfare costs in your conference submission.